BourneSuper/air-work/README.md

 passwor: zhangsan

 6. config your nginx
-config your ningx and php-fpm by following their manual.
+config your nginx and php-fpm by following their manual.
 It's just standard configuration.
 ```shell
     location ~ \.php$ {
         #root           html;